 The Company, using the Black-Scholes method, estimated the fair value of the 90,000 non-cancellable Consulting Shares to be \$284,400 based on the closing price per share of \$3.16 as quoted on the OTCQB tier of the OTC Markets Group Inc., or the OTCQB, on the grant date, March 6, 2015.
 The Company estimated the fair value of the 60,000 cancellable Consulting Shares to be \$192,000 based on the closing price per share of \$3.20 as quoted on the OTCQB on the interim financial reporting date, March 31, 2015.
-Therefore, the Company estimated the total fair value of the Consulting Shares to be \$476,400 and recognized the 90,000 non-cancellable Consulting Shares, or sixty percent (60%) of the Consulting Shares in an amount of \$284,400, as general and administrative expense for the three months ended March 31, 2015.
-The remaining forty percent (40%), or 60,000 Consulting Shares in the amount of \$192,000, will be recognized as general and administrative expenses with an offsetting credit to equity either (i) on a straight-line basis over 180 days until the date when the Company's option to terminate the Consulting Agreement and exercise its option to cancel forty percent (40%) of the Consulting Shares, or (ii) in the event of an earlier termination by the Company, at the applicable termination date.
-Therefore the Company recognized expenses in connection with the Consulting Shares of \$311,067 for the three months ended March 31, 2015 in general and administrative expenses, including \$284,400 for the non-cancellable Consulting Shares and \$26,667 for the cancellable shares.
+Therefore, the Company estimated the total fair value of the Consulting Shares to be \$476,400 and recognized the 90,000 vested non-cancellable Consulting Shares, or sixty percent (60%) of the Consulting Shares in an amount of \$284,400, as general and administrative expense for the six months ended June 30, 2015.
+The remaining forty percent (40%), or 60,000 Consulting Shares in the amount of \$192,000, will be recognized as general and administrative expenses with an offsetting credit to equity on a straight-line basis over 180 days.
+If the Company exercises the option to terminate the Consulting Shares, will be reversed.

+On June 30, 2015 the Company revalued the fair value of the unvested and forfeitable 40% of the shares.
+As of June 30, 2015 the estimated fair value of the 60,000 unvested and forfeitable shares was \$165,000.
+Therefore the Company recognized expenses in connection with the Consulting Shares of \$79,666 in general and administrative expenses for the cancellable Consulting Shares during the three months ended June 30, 2015.
+For the six months ended June 30, 2015 the Company recognized \$390,733 in general and administrative expenses, including \$284,400 for the non-cancellable Consulting Shares and \$106,333 for the cancellable shares.

-8. Warrants
+9. Warrants

-In connection with the Private Placement in December 2014, the Company issued the Placement Warrants to acquire a combined up to 542,360 shares of its common stock at an exercise price of two dollars per share (\$2.00) to the Placement Agents and their designees during December 2014.
+In connection with the Private Placement in December 2014, the Company issued the Placement Warrants to acquire combined up to 542,360 shares of its common stock at an exercise price of two dollars per share (\$2.00) to the Placement Agents and their designees during December 2014.
 The Placement Warrants are exercisable at any time at the option of the holder until the five year anniversary of its date of issuance.
 The number of shares of common stock issuable upon the exercise of each Placement Warrant is adjustable in the event of certain stock dividends, stock splits, combinations of shares and similar transactions.
 Upon exercise, the aggregate exercise price of the warrants issued are payable by the holders in cash.